WeatherLab/fsodoc/source/database/query_builder.rst

 Query Builder Class
 ###################

-CodeIgniter gives you access to a Query Builder class.
+FSO gives you access to a Query Builder class.
 This pattern allows information to be retrieved, inserted, and updated in your database with minimal scripting.
 In some cases only one or two lines of code are necessary to perform a database action.
-CodeIgniter does not require that each database table be its own class file.
+FSO does not require that each database table be its own class file.
 It instead provides a more simplified interface.

 Beyond simplicity, a major benefit to using the Query Builder features